kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.505   Ski landing conditions.

-If certification for ski operation is requested, the rotorcraft, with skis, must be designed to withstand the following loading conditions (where *P* is the maximum static weight on each ski with the rotorcraft at design maximum weight, and *n* is the limit load factor determined under §29.473(b)):
+If certification for ski operation is requested, the rotorcraft, with skis, must be designed to withstand the following loading conditions (where *P* is the maximum static weight on each ski with the rotorcraft at design maximum weight, and *n* is the limit load factor determined under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.473   Ground loading conditions and assumptions.|§29.473]](b)):

 \(a\) Up-load conditions in which—